- Department of Oral Health Sciences, School of Dentistry, University of Washington, Seattle, WA, United States

 Bracket Material

 Orthodontic appliances lend themselves readily as convenient, new retentive surfaces for plaque and microbiota.
 The intricate topology of brackets superimposed with multitudes of nooks and crannies created by wires and the elastomeric or ligature ties used to secure them, together serve as definitive plaque magnets.
 However, the role played by physico-chemical properties of bracket materials in biofilm accumulation is not as clear.
 Eliades et al. (25) hypothesized that since adhesion of microorganisms to surfaces is a result of specific lectinlike reactions, secondary electrostatic interactions, and van der Waals forces, bracket material properties like interfacial surface free energy, hydrophobicity, and total work of adhesion would be critical.
-They found stainless steel had the highest critical surface tension and total work of adhesion, whereas polycarbonate and ceramic alumina material had the lowest.
+They found stainless steel had the highest critical surface tension and total work of adhesion, whereas polycarbonate and ceramic alumina materials had the lowest.
 Accordingly, stainless steel appliances would have greater plaque-retaining capacity compared to the other two materials (25), but future studies would show much different results.
-One study found that stainless steel surface accumulated less initial biofilm as compared to gold or ceramic material (26).
-Lipopolysaccharides from gram negative bacteria found stainless steel to be the most adherent (27), but Candida albicans and Streptococcus mutans were most adherent to composite, ceramic and metallic brackets in decreasing order (28).
+One study found that stainless steel surface accumulated less initial biofilm as compared to gold or ceramic materials (26).
+Lipopolysaccharides from gram-negative bacteria found stainless steel to be the most adherent (27), but Candida albicans and Streptococcus mutans were most adherent to composite, ceramic and metallic brackets in decreasing order (28).
 Au contraire, Papaioannou et al. consistently found no differences in the adherence of S. mutans to stainless steel, ceramic, or plastic brackets (29).
-This despite the observation that polymer materials (acrylics, composites and glass ionomer) provide excellent incubation niches for micro-organisms in the pores and defects in their surfaces as compared to smoother surfaces metals, ceramics and enamel (30).
-Such contradictory findings have led investigators to hypothesize that other factors such as diet, salivary flow, oral hygiene practices, and presence of metal bands, archwires, elastomeric modules and resins may affect bacterial adhesion more than just the nature of bracket material itself.
+This despite the observation that polymer materials (acrylics, composites and glass ionomers) provide excellent incubation niches for micro-organisms in the pores and defects in their surfaces as compared to smoother surfaces metals, ceramics and enamel (30).
+Such contradictory findings have led investigators to hypothesize that other factors such as diet, salivary flow, oral hygiene practices, and the presence of metal bands, archwires, elastomeric modules and resins may affect bacterial adhesion more than just the nature of bracket material itself.

 Archwires and Their Securing Mechanisms

 Orthodontic archwires were found to harbor significant amounts of microorganisms after clinical use (31).
 Orthodontic archwires are made of stainless steel, nickel titanium (NiTi) and cobalt-chromium.
 These metallic archwires may be coated with esthetic materials such as teflon, epoxy resin, and rhodium to improve their appearance.
 Surface roughness and surface free energy of these archwire materials are thought to be critical determinants of bacterial adhesion (32).
-In accordance with the thermodynamic principle that materials with higher surface free energy will attract greater bacterial load, Kim et al. found that the NiTi wires had the highest free surface energy hence the greatest amount of bacterial adhesion followed by stainless steel and lastly the aesthetic wires.
+In accordance with the thermodynamic principle that materials with higher surface free energy will attract greater bacterial load, Kim et al. found that the NiTi wires had the highest free surface energy, hence the greatest amount of bacterial adhesion, followed by stainless steel, and lastly, the aesthetic wires.
 Both in vivo and in vitro studies have shown that surface roughness of the archwires increases with time (31, 33).
-Intra-oral aging, change in mechano-chemical properties of wire due to exposure to saliva, abrasion due to toothbrushing, and eating, and interactions between the archwires, brackets, and ligatures are some of the factors increasing surface roughness.
-Surprisingly, studies have leaned more toward showing a lack of correlation between surface roughness of orthodontic archwires and bacterial adhesion, and there appears to be a greater correlation between surface free energy and bacterial adhesion (3133).
-However, the landmark review by Bollenl et al. (34) concluded that an increase in both supra- and sub-gingival surface roughness resulted in a higher rate of bacterial surface colonization and plaque maturation, thus increasing the risk for caries and periodontal inflammation.
-They recommended an Ra value, a measure of surface roughness, of 0.2 microns or lower for all intraoral hard surfaces, as below this there was no significant reduction of bacterial load and above this value plaque accumulation increased proportionately (34).
+Intra-oral aging, change in mechano-chemical properties of wire due to exposure to saliva, abrasion due to toothbrushing and eating, and interactions between the archwires, brackets, and ligatures are some of the factors increasing surface roughness.
+Surprisingly, studies have leaned more toward showing a lack of correlation between surface roughness of orthodontic archwires and bacterial adhesion, and there appears to be a greater correlation between surface free energy and bacterial adhesion (31–33).
+However, the landmark review by Bollenl et al. (34) concluded that an increase in both supra- and subgingival surface roughness resulted in a higher rate of bacterial surface colonization and plaque maturation, thus increasing the risk for caries and periodontal inflammation.
+They recommended an Ra value, a measure of surface roughness, of 0.2 microns or lower for all intra-oral hard surfaces, as below this there was no significant reduction of bacterial load and above this value plaque accumulation increased proportionately (34).

-In fixed orthodontic appliances, archwires are secured within the brackets using one of three mechanisms—ligation with steel wires, elastomeric ligatures, and self-ligating brackets (Figure 4).
+In fixed orthodontic appliances, archwires are secured within the brackets using one of three mechanisms—ligation with steel wires, elastomeric ligatures, or self-ligating brackets (Figure 4).
 All three methods provide a favorable substratum for biofilm formation, but ligation with steel wires was found to retain less biofilm and bacteria compared to elastomeric ties (35, 36).
 However, a study by Turkkahraman et al. (37) showed no difference between these two methods.
 Conventional brackets with elastomeric ties were also found to have greater biofilm formation as compared to self-ligating appliances.
-Self-ligating brackets were found to have a statistically significant lower loads of total bacteria and oral streptococci compared to the elastomerically tied conventional brackets, although results ought to be interpreted with caution due to the low sample size of 14 in this study (38).
+Self-ligating brackets were found to have statistically significant lower loads of total bacteria and oral streptococci compared to the elastomerically tied conventional brackets, although results ought to be interpreted with caution due to the low sample size of 14 in this study (38).
 A systematic review and meta-analysis found non-significant difference in the plaque index of patients undergoing orthodontic treatment with either conventional (involving ligation with steel wires and/or elastomeric ligatures) or self-ligating brackets (39).

 Figure 4.
 (A) Methods to secure archwire to conventional brackets. (a) archwire, (b) bracket, (c) elastomeric tie to secure archwire in place, (d) ligature tie to secure archwire; (B) self-ligating bracket.